 Although Milena Popov - Nena's interest lies within a broad spectrum of art history and critical theory, her current scholarly and artistic interest is contemporary art and design at the intersection of political, technological, and environmental discourses.
 In her theoretical an artistic research she frequently explores notions and concepts of eco-aesthetics, participatory art and condition, gesamtkunstwerk, biopolitics, biogenetics, Anthropocene, Post-Antropocene, post-humanism, digital heterotopia, post-colonialism, multiculturalism, globalization, Otherness, and identity.

-The most recent publications:
+The most recent and upcoming publications:

 For more information contact Milena Popov - Nena at: firstname.lastname@example.org.

 Copyright © 2019 Milena Popov - Nena.
 All rights reserved.